FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 Beyond this draft RFC, which is going to consolidate security best practices but leave most of OAuth 2.0 untouched, there’s also an OAuth3 working group, [reimagining the protocol from the ground up](https://oauth.net/3/).
 The OAuth3 specification is further from release than the OAuth 2.1 specification.

-todo
-- what about image of application config
-- what about image
-- other urls from brian